mmngreco/aoc/README.md

 # Advent of Code

-An excuse to learn Golang which is cool programming language.
+An excuse to learn Golang!

 https://adventofcode.com/2021